Skip to main content

 HERE is the post of the public agenda for the 4/28 meeting.
 There’s no mention of this topic.

-Furthermore, blatant mischaracterizations were made publicly by board members about the project and its scope (less than 4 acres of increased programming on 236 acres is proposed), and the property's permits, which were in place before CECNY/Six Senses purchased the property.
-It's unclear if statements made were erroneous due to board members being misinformed (have they ever visited the property to see what's there, and what the actual increase in proposed programming would look like compared to what's already there?) or purposeful mischaracterizations.
+It's unclear if statements made are erroneous due to board members being misinformed (have they ever visited the property to see what's there, and what the actual increase in proposed programming would look like compared to what's already there?) or purposeful mischaracterizations.
+The town board made no effort to communicate with defendants prior to filing a lawsuit paid for by Rhinebeck taxpayers.

 Why is this important?